leikareipa/leikareipa.github.io/desktop/Wrapperit/APIt/Glide-2-S3d/Glide2x/readme.txt

 System requirements
 ===================

-An OS supported by the Glide application you want to run.
+- Windows 9x

-An S3d compatible video card, ideally with at least 4 MB of video memory.
+- Some variant of the S3 ViRGE, ideally with 4 MB of video memory

-A Pentium 2 or better could be recommended.
+- Pentium 2 or better

 Troubleshooting